ap-atul/Video-Editing-Automation/README.md

 Store the startTime and endTime of the motion and then make cuts to the video starting from the startTime to the endTime using the FFMPEG tool.
 Storing the video to the file directory specified.
 Since only the processing of video is carried out, it is much faster.

-In the threaded version, the video frame reading is done in the thread in the VideoGet file which improves reading by *2 the normal way.
+The video reading is done in the thread in the VideoGet file which improves reading by *2 the normal way.

 ## Screens